Adaptive Parameterization of Deep Learning Models for Federated Learning: Introduction

+We focus on two scenarios of FL, namely cross-device and cross-silo FL~\cite{FLsurveyAdvancesAndOpenProblems}.
+In cross-device FL, data is split among the participating clients.
+Here, FL is usually performed on a large number of embedded devices with limited resources and computational power.
+For this, smaller models are employed to allow for suitable training on the device.
+In cross-device settings, it is common that only a fraction of clients report back during communication rounds.
+In contrast, cross-silo FL has less resource restrictions and uses fewer clients.
+Here, each client has access to more data and more processing power.
+Cross-silo FL is usually considered without client instability and failure to report back to the server, allowing all clients to participate in each communication round.
+The number of clients in each setting varies.
+The authors of \cite{FLsurveyAdvancesAndOpenProblems} use between 2-100 in cross-silo and up to $10^{10}$ in cross-device.

-We can summarize the main contributions of this paper as follows: \begin{enumerate} \item We propose a novel addition to federated learning, to reduce the amount of data that needs to be transmitted in each federated learning communication round.
-We propose the use of Adapters in conjunction with federated learning. \item We explore the trade-off between the amount of data exchanged against the inference accuracy. \item We examine the application of Adapters for federated learning in both cross-silo and cross-device settings across varying non-IID settings. \end{enumerate}
+In summary, our contributions are: (i) We propose a novel approach to FL, reducing the amount of data to be transmitted in each FL communication round by introducing Adapters to FL. (ii) We explore the trade-off between the amount of data exchanged against the inference accuracy. (iii) We examine the application of Adapters for FL in both cross-silo and cross-device settings across varying non-IID settings.

 In addition, the proposed approach has two more benefits.
 First, it increases security as only Adapters are exchanged among the clients in each communication round.
-Even if the communication is intercepted, an attacker does not necessarily have access to a functioning model, as Adaptors are useless without the base model.
-Second, our approach can be used with existing FL algorithms.
+Even if the communication is intercepted, an attacker does not necessarily have access to a functioning model, as Adapters are useless without the base model.
+Second, our approach can be used as an add-on to existing FL algorithms.

-The remainder of the paper is structured as follows.
-In the next section we elaborate on related and prior work.
-In Section~\ref{sec:method} we present the proposed approach utilising Adapters for FL.
-Section~\ref{sec:experiments} outlines the experimental protocol before we discuss the results in Section~\ref{sec:results}.
-We conclude the paper with the main findings and an outline on future work in Section~\ref{sec:conclusion}.